talon-one/talon_go/docs/AccountAnalytics.md

 `func (o *AccountAnalytics) SetCampaigns(v int32)`

 SetCampaigns gets a reference to the given int32 and assigns it to the Campaigns field.

+### GetActiveCampaigns

+`func (o *AccountAnalytics) GetActiveCampaigns() int32`

+GetActiveCampaigns returns the ActiveCampaigns field if non-nil, zero value otherwise.

+### GetActiveCampaignsOk

+`func (o *AccountAnalytics) GetActiveCampaignsOk() (int32, bool)`

+GetActiveCampaignsOk returns a tuple with the ActiveCampaigns field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasActiveCampaigns

+`func (o *AccountAnalytics) HasActiveCampaigns() bool`

+HasActiveCampaigns returns a boolean if a field has been set.

+### SetActiveCampaigns

+`func (o *AccountAnalytics) SetActiveCampaigns(v int32)`

+SetActiveCampaigns gets a reference to the given int32 and assigns it to the ActiveCampaigns field.

+### GetLiveActiveCampaigns

+`func (o *AccountAnalytics) GetLiveActiveCampaigns() int32`

+GetLiveActiveCampaigns returns the LiveActiveCampaigns field if non-nil, zero value otherwise.

+### GetLiveActiveCampaignsOk

+`func (o *AccountAnalytics) GetLiveActiveCampaignsOk() (int32, bool)`

+GetLiveActiveCampaignsOk returns a tuple with the LiveActiveCampaigns field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasLiveActiveCampaigns

+`func (o *AccountAnalytics) HasLiveActiveCampaigns() bool`

+HasLiveActiveCampaigns returns a boolean if a field has been set.

+### SetLiveActiveCampaigns

+`func (o *AccountAnalytics) SetLiveActiveCampaigns(v int32)`

+SetLiveActiveCampaigns gets a reference to the given int32 and assigns it to the LiveActiveCampaigns field.

 ### GetCoupons